-- Water Barrier: Water barrier is a thin membrane which keeps dampness away from the cavity between the walls.
+- Water Barrier: A water barrier is a thin membrane which keeps dampness away from the cavity between the walls.

-- Metal Flashing: The main purpose of using a flashing component is to create a path through the inner wall, cavity and outer wall to drain out the from the hollow space.
+- Metal Flashing: The main purpose of using a flashing component is to create a path through the inner wall, cavity and outer wall to drain out the hollow space.